mariadb-corporation/mariadb-columnstore-server/README.md

   * cd mariadb-columnstore-engine
   * ./configure
   * make -jN                    # same as above with respect to concurrent processes
-  * sudo make install
+  * sudo make install           #

 To develop a new branch/feature/pull request
-  * fork the server
+  * fork the server repo from github mariadb-corporation/mariadb-columnstore-server
-  * fork the engine
+  * fork the engine report from github mariadb-corporation/mariadb-columnstore-engine
   * git checkout develop  #branch in server
   * git submodule update --init
   * git branch new-branch-name (this can be in engine or server code)